 HOW TO MAKE AN ADJUSTABLE STRAP....

-The same rules of construction apply whether you're using webbing and plastic fittings or metal fittings and fabric.
+The same rules of construction apply whether you're using

 1. Cut a short length of strap and thread it through a square ring, d-ring or o-ring.